nikitavoloboev/data/docs/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [text-dedup](https://github.com/ChenghaoMou/text-dedup) - Collection of data deduplication scripts.
 - [Kubb](https://github.com/stijnvanhulle/kubb) - OpenAPI to TypeScript, React-Query, Zod and Axios.
 - [ts-async-kit](https://github.com/NicolasLopes7/ts-async-kit) - Lightweight TypeScript library that provides an easy-to-use API for dealing with common promise-related operations such as retrying and looping.
+- [HighwayHasher](https://github.com/nickbabcock/highwayhasher) - JS bindings to the Rust implementation of Google's HighwayHash, a fast, keyed and strong hash function.

 ## Links